Official Chinese Name: 東立出版社有限公司

 With the introduction of a revised copyright law in 1992, Tong Li started official licensing and releasing of manga.
 Spin-off magazines of well-known Japanese ones were published, such as Formosa Youth (Weekly Shonen Jump) and New Youth Express (Weekly Shonen Magazine).
 Tong Li also entered into the domestic manhua market with such magazines as Dragon Youth and Star Girls.

-Tong Li as it is has a strong foothold in both Taiwan and Hong Kong through its subsidiary.
+Tong Li as it is has a strong foothold in both Taiwan and Hong Kong through its branch.
 The publisher releases a large variety of manga and manhua, ranging from well-known shonen series such as One Piece and Dragon Ball to Boys' Love and Girls' Love to the famous manhua The Ravages of Time.
 While it hasn't evaded the overall trend of decreasing print demand for comics in Taiwan, through organizing comic-cons and training programs for aspiring artists, Tong Li has built a strong presence to last.